vikasham/hw-vikasham/README.md

 HW 7: Worked with AVL Trees and BSTs

-HW 8: **Project Part 2** - Added 2 CPU player strategies (longest-word and highest-scoring) to the Scrabble game, and implemented with tries.
+HW 8: **Project Part 2** - Added 2 CPU player strategies (longest-word and highest-scoring) to the Scrabble game, and implemented with tries, allowing a human player to play against the computer.